 The task force then engaged a third-party firm, Guidepost Solutions, to oversee the investigation.

-In early October, after several meetings, members of the SBC EC voted to waive attorney client privilege within the scope of the independent third-party investigation.
+In early October, after several meetings, members of the SBC EC voted to waive attorney-client privilege within the scope of the independent third-party investigation.

 In late October, the five members of the new Committee on Cooperation were named to serve as the liaison between the Southern Baptist Convention Executive Committee, the Sexual Abuse Task Force and Guidepost Solutions.

-The members are Litton, who will chair the committee; Mike Keahbone, pastor FBC Lawton, Oklahoma; Chris Dupree, pastor of BT.Church in McAllen, Texas; John Batts, pastor of FBC Clear Lake, Washington, and Nancy Spalding, a layperson and CPA from Michigan.
+The members are Litton, who will chair the committee; Mike Keahbone, pastor FBC Lawton, Oklahoma; Chris Dupree, pastor of BT.Church in McAllen, Texas; John Batts, pastor of FBC Clear Lake, Washington; and Nancy Spalding, a layperson and CPA from Michigan.

-Guidepost will share its findings in mid-May, and the task force will then release those findings publicly within one week.
 Recommendations for action will be presented prior to the 2022 SBC Annual Meeting in Anaheim, June 14–15.

 Periodic updates will continue to be posted to the Sexual Abuse Task Force website.